Why Tigers Never Disappeared from Korean Culture

-Korean Samgyetang for Boknal – Meaning, Recipe, and Calories
+Why Koreans Eat Samgyetang in Summer – Meaning, Recipe, and Calories

 Samgyetang, a nourishing Korean soup for hot summer days – whole young chicken in rich broth with ginseng, jujube, garlic, and green onion

-Samgyetang – Korean Ginseng Chicken Soup for the Hottest Days
+Samgyetang – A Bowl for Getting Through Korea’s Hottest Days

 Just a few days ago, our younger child came down with a fever—39.5°C. She was coughing all night, throwing up, and too tired to eat even her favorite treats.
 She usually loves jelly and chocolate, but this time, she refused everything.
 I ended up making samgyetang to help bring back her appetite.
 Thankfully, she took a few bites, and that alone was comforting.